Docs

 • Test finite arithmetic and bottom absorption.

-• Test IEEE bridge round-trips.
+• Test IEEE bridge round-trips (including +Inf, -Inf, and NaN).

 • Test vectorized payload-plus-mask behavior.